w0lle/grunt-nwabap-ui5uploader/README.md

 #### options.ui5.transport_text
 Type: `String`

 Optional in case options.ui5.create_transport is set to false.

 Text for the new transport to be created.

 #### options.ui5.transport_use_user_match
 Type: `Boolean`
+Default: `false`

 Optional, if set to true, it will be tried to find a transport request of the given user.
-If no transport is found and `create_transport` is enabled a new one should be created and used for further file uploads.
+If no transport is found and `create_transport` is enabled a new one will be created and used for further file uploads.

 #### options.ui5.transport_use_locked
 Type: `Boolean`
+Default: `false`

 Optional, if set to true and a file upload failed due the BSP application is locked in another transport, the old (original one) one will be used to upload the files.

 #### options.resources.cwd